Head-To-Head Survey: Lightning eMotors (ZEV) & Its Peers

 |2.33

-Lightning eMotors presently has a consensus price target of $10.88, indicating a potential upside of 183.94%.
-As a group, “Motor vehicles & car bodies” companies have a potential upside of 37.06%.
-Given Lightning eMotors’ stronger consensus rating and higher probable upside, analysts clearly believe Lightning eMotors is more favorable than its peers.
+Lightning eMotors currently has a consensus target price of $10.88, suggesting a potential upside of 177.42%.
+As a group, “Motor vehicles & car bodies” companies have a potential upside of 42.90%.
+Given Lightning eMotors’ stronger consensus rating and higher probable upside, analysts clearly believe Lightning eMotors is more favorable than its rivals.

 Profitability

-This table compares Lightning eMotors and its peers’ net margins, return on equity and return on assets.
+This table compares Lightning eMotors and its rivals’ net margins, return on equity and return on assets.

 |Net Margins